mfahadiqbalofcl/Admin-Dashboard-Template/README.md

-# TailAdmin React - React Tailwind Admin Dashboard Template
+# React Tailwind Admin Dashboard Template

 open-source admin dashboard template built on **React and Tailwind CSS**, providing developers with everything they need to create a comprehensive, data-driven back-end, dashboard, or admin panel solution for upcoming web projects.